rsa-tools/rsat-code/java/README.txt

 In the same directory, it also creates a folder to store organism-specific metabolic graphs for later use.

-The rpairs.tab file required for some options can be found in $RSAT/java/misc In the same directory, the list of supported KEGG organisms (in KGML modus) is stored.
+The rpairs.tab file required for some options can be found in $RSAT/java/misc In the same directory, the lists of supported KEGG organisms (for KGML modus and DB modus) are stored.

 The options -a, -r, -R and the DB modus of MetabolicGraphProvider are only available if metabolic_db data have been installed.